CSCI3100GroupProjectTutorApp/LanguageTutor/README.md

 # Language Tutoring API

 This branch is used for testing the authorization function e.g. register, login.
-I didn't merge it cause the ai change front end code and I am afraid it affects the design
+I didn't merge it cause the ai change front end code and I am afraid that it affects the design.

 ## Features